bellingcat/telegram-phone-number-checker/README.md

 To run it, you need:

 1. A Telegram account with an active phone number;
 2. Telegram 'API_ID' and 'API_HASH', which you can get by creating a developers account using this link: https://my.telegram.org/.
-Place these values in a .env file:
+Place these values in a .env file, along with the phone number of your Telegram account:

 ```
 API_ID=
 API_HASH=
+PHONE_NUMBER=
 ```

-Then, run the script: `python3 telegram-phone-validation.py --phone_number +15558675309`
+Then, run the script: `python3 telegram-phone-validation.py`

 You can expect the following possible responses: